anthonycarminati/chef_env_analytics/README.md

-chef_env_analytics Cookbook
+Chef Environment Cookbook - Analytics
 ===========================
-TODO: Enter the cookbook description here.

-e.g.
-This cookbook makes your favorite breakfast sandwich.
+This cookbook, written as an environment cookbook, is being developed to launch and maintain servers through AWS OpsWorks for the purpose of advanced analytics.

+AWS OpsWorks is built around 5 key lifecycle events:

+- setup (setup.rb)
+- configuration (configure.rb)
+- deployment (deploy.rb)
+- undeployment (undeploy.rb)
+- shutdown (shutdown.rb)

 Requirements
 ------------
-TODO: List your cookbook requirements.
+TODO: List cookbook requirements.
 Be sure to include any requirements this cookbook has on platforms, libraries, other cookbooks, packages, operating systems, etc.

 e.g.
 #### packages